mohitsoni-dev/privacy_guide/assets/internet.md

    - Why?
 Because it doesn't depend on Google or Firefox for updates.
 With Google and Firefox growing increasingly anti-freedom, forks based on Chromium and Firefox become increasingly difficult to manage.

-   - Pale Moon?
-The developers are complete shitheads.
-They are also growing increasingly anti-freedom.

 Instead of Google Chrome/Opera, use Ungoogled Chromium:

  * https://chromium.woolyss.com/ (Marmaduke build)